 So I am the bear who walks into a bar, which is to say, apologies for the long pause.
 Mostly I have been finishing off the first draft of the Hyena and the Hawk*, book 3 of Echoes of the Fall (book 2 of which, The Bear and the Serpent, is coming out in February. […]

-Fantasycon by the Sea - one month ago
+Fantasycon by the Sea - 2 months ago

 Firstly, apologies for leaving a whole load of posts pending that should have been approved.
 Let me know if there were any I missed.
 Thank you to everyone for all the congratulations.
 I have also just finished recording a guest slot for Paul Cornell’s The Cornell Collective podcast which I imagine will be up soon.
 Now, […]

-Arthur C Clarke Award - one month ago
+Arthur C Clarke Award - 3 months ago

 So, it appears to be inarguable now that this happened: My very own beautiful Children of Time has won the Clarkes this year.
 Please do tune in to those stalwarts Barry and Dave at Geek Syndicate, here, for a skipthrough of the ceremony itself, including my horribly garbled acceptance speech and a spectacularly rabbit-in-headlamps interview after. […]